Nova Scotia Road Trip For Adventurous Romantics

 British Phone Booth peaking out from Nova Scotia vineyard Luckett Vineyard

 Nostalgic for his UK childhood, Pete requested that a phone “box,” slated for the dump as England modernized, be sent to him in Canada.
 A friend rescued one of these iconic red booths and shipped it to Pete as a surprise.
-Which is why the defining feature of Luckett Vineyards is its red British Phone Box that sits out in the middle of the vineyards.
+This is why the defining feature of Luckett Vineyards is its red British Phone Box that sits out in the middle of the vineyards.

 Luckett Vineyards English Phone Box in vines